 - Don't use unapproved or public file sharing websites e.g. Dropbox, Google Drive. - Manage sensitive information with care, keeping it protected and dispose of it securely.
-Don't disclose information unless it is appropriate and safe to do so. - Speak up immediately if you suspect that there has been a data breach.
-Follow the guidance on the Reference Database under GDPR - Data Breach or contact the Privacy Officer.
+Don't disclose information unless it is appropriate and safe to do so. - Information Security awareness training is mandatory for all colleagues.
+Ensure you complete all training assigned to you in a timely manner. - Speak up immediately if you suspect that there has been a data breach.
+Follow the guidance on the Privacy portal (or contact your local Privacy team if there is no portal).

-Using IT equipment.
+Using IT equipment and facilities

-- Don't use Booker Laptops, mobile devices, systems or networks to create, use or distribute any material that could be considered to be offensive, discriminatory, illegal or in breach of any other Booker policy. - Always watch out for signs of malware including slow running computers, frequent crashing, pop-ups and unusual behaviour.
+- Don't use Tesco Laptops, mobile devices, systems or networks to create, use or distribute any material that could be considered to be offensive, discriminatory, illegal or in breach of any other Tesco policy. - Always watch out for signs of malware including slow running computers, frequent crashing, pop-ups and unusual behaviour.